 Most patients prefer composite dental fillings due to the natural color, strength, and overall appearance and feel.
 You can receive your dental filling in just one appointment at our office.
 When you receive your restorative treatment, our dentists will remove the decayed or damaged portions of your tooth, clean the tooth, and then fill it with the composite resin and shape it to match your original tooth structure.
 The filling will then be hardened to provide a comfortable, long-lasting restoration.

-For more information about composite dental fillings and to make your appointment with Dr. Harmon-Smith, Dr. Anthony, and Dr. Watson, please contact our office today.
+For more information about composite dental fillings and to make your appointment with Dr. Harmon-Smith, and Dr. Anthony, please contact our office today.

 An extraction is performed to remove a tooth, whether because of disease, crowding, or damage.
 When extractions are required, the area around the tooth will be numbed and your dentist will remove the tooth.
 A small amount of bleeding is normal, as your mouth will replace the removed tooth root by forming a blood clot in the area.